-- Service trips to your home to teach you how to use the product. - Replacement of house fuses or resetting of circuit breakers. - Damage to product caused by accident, fire, floods or acts of God. - Product not accessible to provide required service. - Failure of the product or damage to the product if it is abused, misused (for example, cavity arcing from wire rack or metal/foil), or used for other than the intended purpose or used commercially.

-- Damage caused after delivery. - Improper installation, delivery or maintenance.
+- Service trips to your home to teach you how to use the product. - Replacement of house fuses or resetting of circuit breakers. - Damage to product caused by accident, fire, floods or acts of God. - Failure of the product if it is used for other than its intended purpose or used commercially. - Damage caused after delivery.

-If you have an installation problem, contact your dealer or installer.
-You are responsible for providing adequate electrical, exhausting and other connecting facilities.

-• Incidental or consequential damages caused by possible defects with this appliance.
+- Improper installation, delivery or maintenance. - If you have an installation problem, contact your dealer or installer.
+You are responsible for providing adequate electrical, exhausting and other connecting facilities. - Incidental or consequential damages caused by possible defects with this appliance.